TedHusted/awake/awake.md/awake.md

 Friday morning, first thing, Tate plugs the second Bluetooth drive into the office view screen in its own window.
 He brings the other two videos up in adjacent windows.

-Fussing with the playback for each video, he aligns all three on the mysterious. blur.
+Fussing with the playback for each video, he aligns all three on the mysterious blur.

 “Bingo.
 A perfect match!”